 The adrenal glands are small glands located on top of each kidney.
 They produce hormones that you can’t live without, including sex hormones and cortisol.
 Cortisol helps you respond to stress and has many other important functions. (source)

-More than anything else, it is my wish and hope for you that this is the year you stop Googling, start knowing and really get to the bottom of any and all health issues by asking for and taking tests such as this one and working with someone to help fill in the other holes.
+My wish and hope for you is that you stop Googling, start knowing and really get to the bottom of any and all health issues.

 How to Get the Adrenal Fatigue Test